-It is essential to be able to find contracts relevant to you, and by using Tracker you can source the right contracts related to your sector.
-Tendering can be a time-consuming, expensive and resource-heavy process, so you need to be sure you’re bidding for the right contracts.
+It is essential to be able to find contracts relevant to you, and by using Tracker, you can source the right public sector contracts related to your business sector.

 If the answer to all of these questions is YES, then let’s move on!